Are you ready to take your air frying game to the next level? Is it time to go from a regular air frying master … to an air frying god?

 One of the easiest ways you can secure the excellent value of your air fryer?
 Make sure it’s cleaned on a regular basis!
 Once you use the air fryer, don’t let the dirty fryer sit out on the counter for a while.
 Crumbs can get into the machine, start to smoke, and affect the taste of future recipes.
 Don’t let it get to that point.
 Once done with the air fryer, break down the components, and give it a soak and a wash.
 Also, make sure to check the instructions on your specific model for washing instructions.
 Many air fryers, for example, cannot go in a dishwasher.

 And that rounds out our top 18 tips and tricks!
+Maybe it’s time for you to try your hand in air frying if you haven’t done so already?
 If you found this post helpful, be sure to share it with your air frying loving friends!